Xinjiang – September 5-12 and 22-30.

 Mao Statue.
 A 30m-high standing Mao statue is in People’s Square.
 Statues of Mao are surprisingly uncommon in China.
 I have only seen two before.

 Catch a 6-hour bus from the long-distance bus station or for a more authentic experience, hitch-hike to Tashgurgan.
-Two hours and 118km from Kashgar, you enter the canyon of the Ghez River with its red-brown sandstone walls.
+Two hours and 118 km from Kashgar, you enter the canyon of the Ghez River with its red-brown sandstone walls.
 The road in the entire canyon was under construction.
 Chinese construction never ceases to amaze.
 Many crews are actively working to complete the highway before winter.
 Huge sections are being built on overpasses high above the river.
 The canyon is another example of incised erosion.
-The color palette is quite spectacular, with claret-coloured walls at the beginning.
+The colour palette is quite spectacular, with claret-coloured walls at the beginning.
 A hydroelectric facility is being constructed in the canyon.
 The power plant is built and one fellow said a dam is being built with the whole project to be finished in 2017.
 To my thinking, it looks more like a run-of-the-river project.
-Glaciers in every mountain valley descend to well below the snow line.
+Glaciers in every mountain valley descend well below the snow line.
 After 3 1/2 hours, at the top of the canyon, you reach a huge wet plateau ringed with mountains of sand.
 Soon Kangur Mountain (7719m) and heavily glaciated Muztah Ata (7546m) appear.
 The main stopping point for views is Karakul Lake (194km) surrounded by glaciated peaks.
 Many tourists stop here overnight to stay in yurts (cost 60RMB including all meals!) and treks are possible.
 Then climb a pass with good views and meander through high mountain pastures dotted with camels and yaks before reaching Tashgurgan at 3600m.
 The indigenous Tajik people have a characteristic look with handsome narrow, dark faces.
 The women wear small pillbox hats and scarves.

 The bus was an old rattletrap.
 The gas was filled by syphoning from a jerry can.
 Just after leaving Tashkurgan, the driver stopped at a pond behind the road, filled the radiator and got another big container to go.
 Besides the usual sheep, there were camels, donkeys and quite a few cows.

-After returning from Tashkugan, I mailed postcards, changed most of money to US$ (it took over an hour – Chinese banking is not very efficient), mooched internet at the hostel and caught bus #2 out to the airport (1RMB).
-The security was crazy: I rarely have to remove my plastic/nylon belt or thongs, and had a complete frisk with a wand.
+After returning from Tashkugan, I mailed postcards, changed most of my money to US$ (it took over an hour – Chinese banking is not very efficient), mooched internet at the hostel and caught bus #2 out to the airport (1RMB).
+The security was crazy: I rarely had to remove my plastic/nylon belt or thongs, and had a complete frisk with a wand.
 They even inspected the soles of my bare feet.
 We took off at 23:30 for the 1½ hour flight to Urumqi.

-It was 2am by the time I had my luggage.
-My flight to Bishtek, Kyrgyzstan was at 08:10 so it made no sense to get a hotel and I often sleep in airports anyway.
+It was 2 am by the time I had my luggage.
+My flight to Bishkek, Kyrgyzstan was at 08:10 so it made no sense to get a hotel and I often sleep in airports anyway.
 The domestic terminal was completely closed and only the arrival section of the international terminal was open.
 They said we couldn’t stay there but I snuck upstairs to the completely dark, empty departure section and found some empty seats.
 It didn’t take long for a guard to kick me out into the cold – it felt about 0°C. So I found a place out of the wind, sat on my pack and curled up in my sleeping bag for a fitful 2-hour sleep.
-When the terminal opened at 5am, I slept for another hour and a half and almost missed my flight.
+When the terminal opened at 5 am, I slept for another hour and a half and almost missed my flight.
 I jumped the cue at check-in, grabbed something to eat, and again jumped the cue through the long, painful security line and was the last person on the shuttle to the plane as it boarded very early.

 Some observations on Xinjiang:

 The Uighurs do not seem strongly Muslim.
 I have never heard a call to prayer and few are in the mosques at prayer time.
-In most Muslim countries, you are wakened at 4:30am routinely.
+In most Muslim countries, you are wakened at 4:30 am routinely.

-If Muslims are not wearing clothing that gives them away (cap for men, a head scarf for women), it is not always easy to tell them apart.
-They all tend to have slightly rounder eyes (but this is the least obvious as Uighurs are still 50% Chinese genetically), larger noses and a squarer jaw line.
+If Muslims are not wearing clothing that gives them away (a cap for men, a head scarf for women), it is not always easy to tell them apart.
+They all tend to have slightly rounder eyes (but this is the least obvious as Uighurs are still 50% Chinese genetically), larger noses and a square jawline.
 For men: a heavier beard and facial hair (many older men have a beard with the lip and upper face shaven), For women: high heels, gaudy dress (bright colours, sequins), long stockings under nylons, lots of makeup, heavier build (when older, Uighur women are often overweight), and more buxom.
 Some of the Chinese I walked around with found the Uighur women more attractive than themselves.
 But it is all in the eye of the beholder.
 Headscarves often don’t improve appearance, and Muslim women always distance themselves from non-family men.
 There is a lot of untreated acne, much of it scarring, as many of the women excessively excoriate it.